Metal Gear Solid: Peace Walker: Music

-Promotion
+Marketing

 On March 27, 2010, Japanese beverage firm Suntory released a special line of eight cans in Japan that have images of various Peace Walker characters for the Mountain Dew and Pepsi Nex lines.
 The drinks are promoted in the game as health items, with Snake possibly getting a Mountain Dew shirt after the player inputs a special code found in the actual cans.
-Japanese apparel brand Uniqlo is also running a similar promotion.
+Japanese apparel brand Uniqlo also ran a similar promotion.
 However, the labelled products were only available in the Japanese version; their counterpart in the North American and European version would have generic names and the MSF logo.
 The player can also use various incarnations of Sony Walkmans to listen to the game's background music.
 Sony also released a limited-edition W Series Walkman, the NWZ-W252CAMO, which comes with special game codes, six exclusive tracks from the game, and a special camouflage skin.

 On April 1, 2010, Konami released a short promotional video with Patrice Desilets, the creative director of Assassin's Creed II.
 The clip, which was an April Fool's Day joke, features Snake performing Altaïr's "leap of faith" dive into a large pile of hay (the Assassin's Straw Box) and stealthily knocking out enemies.
 The Easter egg is part of the game as a special Love Box that players can use to capture enemies, but it can also deteriorate with repeated use.
 Konami and Ubisoft earlier produced an Assassin's Creed-themed April Fool's Day joke for Metal Gear Solid 4 in 2008, which featured Snake wearing an Altaïr costume.